BTW-Community/Mobs-Enhancement-Addon/README.md

 ### Spiders

+- Spiders have a high chance to spawn with a random positive potion effect after the first nether portal is constructed.
 - Cobwebs don't only slow down entities' move speed, but also make players hardly rotate their look direction.

 ### Slimes